Nearest neighbour algorithm: Algorithm

 The sequence of the visited vertices is the output of the algorithm.

 The nearest neighbour algorithm is easy to implement and executes quickly, but it can sometimes miss shorter routes which are easily noticed with human insight, due to its "greedy" nature.
 As a general guide, if the last few stages of the tour are comparable in length to the first stages, then the tour is reasonable; if they are much greater, then it is likely that much better tours exist.
 Another check is to use an algorithm such as the lower bound algorithm to estimate if this tour is good enough.

 In the worst case, the algorithm results in a tour that is much longer than the optimal tour.
-To be precise, for every constant r there is an instance of the traveling salesman problem such that the length of the tour computed by the nearest neighbour algorithm is greater than r times the length of the optimal tour.
+To be precise, for every constant r there is an instance of the travelling salesman problem such that the length of the tour computed by the nearest neighbour algorithm is greater than r times the length of the optimal tour.
 Moreover, for each number of cities there is an assignment of distances between the cities for which the nearest neighbour heuristic produces the unique worst possible tour.
 (If the algorithm is applied on every vertex as the starting vertex, the best path found will be better than at least N/2-1 other tours, where N is the number of vertices.)

 The nearest neighbour algorithm may not find a feasible tour at all, even when one exists.